How do we honor an abusive parent?

 There is no need to fear being honest with God.
 If you find it difficult to forgive the wickedness of a parent’s behavior, talk to God about it.
 It is true that unforgiveness is sin, but only deliberate unforgiveness, where we have set our hearts like flint and vowed that never again will we even consider forgiveness for those who have hurt us so badly.
 A child of God going to his Father for help with something he cannot do for himself will find not an angry, threatening God waiting to punish him, but a Father with a heart full of overwhelming love, compassion, mercy and a desire to help.

 So, what does honoring an abusive parent look like in real life?
-Here are some practical tips: call your parent and listen, even though you’ve heard the same stories repeatedly.
-Remain quiet rather than defend yourself when hurtful things are said.
+Here are some practical tips: by the grace of God, be willing to forgive.
+A willingness to forgive honors both God and the parent.
+Pray for your abuser.
 Let go of expectations that your parent will ever be the parent you want him or her to be; replace your disappointment and sadness with acceptance of who the person is.
-Cultivate an attitude of compassion for the things your parent did right and express gratitude for even slight efforts to show love.
-Refrain from making disparaging remarks about your parent to other family members.
-Create safe boundaries so that you can reduce sinful temptations for you and your parent.
+Cultivate an attitude of compassion for the things your parent did right, and express gratitude for even slight efforts to show love.
+Refrain from making disparaging remarks about your parent.
+If it is safe to be in communication with your parent, establish wise boundaries to reduce sinful temptations for you and your parent.

 One thing forgiveness and honor are not, though, is a permanent submission to parental authority.
 The Bible commands honor but not remaining a prisoner in a dysfunctional family.
-Ephesians 6:2-3 promises those who honor their parents will live a long life based on the parents’ ability to teach their children how to live a successful life.
-However, families with a destructive cycle of sin are very dangerous, and children who break free need to find safety in the family of God—which is every Christian’s true family (Matthew 10:35-38).
+Families with a destructive cycle of sin are dangerous, and children who break free need to find safety in the family of God—which is every Christian’s true family (Matthew 10:35–38).
 Dysfunctional families are fraught with codependence, addiction, violence, and an absence of safe boundaries.
-These traits will be like a millstone around the neck, dragging the child towards the same sinful patterns.
-It is much like overcoming addiction; when a person desires sobriety, he cannot associate with people who abuse drugs (Proverbs 13:20).
+These traits will be like a millstone around the neck, dragging the child toward the same sinful patterns.
+Removing oneself from an abusive situation is much like overcoming addiction; when a person desires sobriety, he cannot associate with people who abuse drugs (Proverbs 13:20).